 Lift-the-Flaps Valentine Game for Preschoolers

-This is a fun Valentine game you can play with a large or small group of children.
+This is a fun Valentine game you can play kids of all ages.
 The game promotes gross motor movement while engaging counting, fine motor and sensory skills.
 Kids will have fun lifting the flaps to see what is hidden underneath!